Terror-Rick/nakedlabel-legal/privacy-policy.md

 ## 5. Your Rights and Choices
 - **Delete scan history:** Available anytime in app settings.
-- **Request data deletion:** Email [YOUR_EMAIL] with your anonymous UID (found in app settings).
-We will delete within 30 days.
+- **Request data deletion:** Email support@nakedlabel.org with your anonymous UID (found in app settings).
+We will delete your data within 30 days.
 - **Google Sign-In users:** Revoke access via [Google Account Settings](https://myaccount.google.com/permissions).

 ---

 ## 6. Children's Privacy
 NakedLabel is not directed at children under 13.
 We do not knowingly collect information from children under 13.
-Contact [YOUR_EMAIL] to report any concerns.
+Contact support@nakedlabel.org to report any concerns.

 ---

 ## 7. Changes to This Policy
-When changes are made, the Effective Date will be updated.
-Continued use after changes take effect constitutes acceptance.
+When changes are made, the Effective Date at the top of this page will be updated.
+Continued use of the app after changes take effect constitutes your acceptance of the updated policy.

 ---